SAP-samples/concur-api-sample-code/README.md

 Please edit this file as it is the primary description file for your project.
 You can find some placeholder titles for sections below.
 -->

-# Welcome to the Concur API Tutorial Navigator samples
+# Welcome to the SAP Concur API Tutorial Navigator Samples
 <!-- Title -->

 <!--- Register repository https://api.reuse.software/register, then add REUSE badge:
 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/REPO-NAME)](https://api.reuse.software/info/github.com/SAP-samples/REPO-NAME)
 -->

-## This repository contains the sample code that is used in the "Calling Concur APIs" tutorial series on SAP Tutorial Navigator.
+This repository contains the sample code that is used in the "Calling Concur APIs" tutorial series on SAP Tutorial Navigator.
 <!-- Please include SEO-friendly description -->

 ## Requirements